fatihaydin9/rust-express/05-error-handling.md

 Note: `?` works inside any function that returns `Result` (or `Option`) — including `main`, which may be declared `fn main() -> Result<(), anyhow::Error>` so scripts get `?` for free.

-## 5.4 Designing the error type — three drafts
+## 5.4 Designing the error type, three drafts

 Errors are values, so _you design them_, and the quality shows in production logs.
 Watch one evolve.